HStewartGitHome/BlazorSchools/readme.md

 the API from external sites and updates configured storage and then reads from each storage twice.

+By default, the project is setup using only Simulated Database Service, this means Json is pull down from the service and objects are stored in memory.

+To use Dapper database service, you need to do the following

+1. Specified the correct SQLDB connect string in json file

+2. Set AllowDapper to 1 in Json file for BlazorSchools.Server

+3. Set UseSIM to 0 and UseEF to 0 if desired for school queries to use Dapper as buffer

+4. Publish the Database in database project

-By default, the Json in BlazorSchools.Server are using Simulated Database Service.
-To use actual the Dapper or Entity Framework server you must doing the following
+To use Entity Framework database service, use need to do the following

-1. Change the json to include connection string for database.
-Dapper use sqlDB json settings.
-Entity Framework will be configured tomorrow and updated.

-2. For Dapper, AllowDapper should be set to 1, Database needs to be publish in Database directory.
-UseEF and UseSIM should be both 0.

-3. For Entity Framework, AllowEF should be 1 and EF is use for school retrieval, Use EF should be 1 – but UseSIM is 0.
-Migrations in BlazorSchools.Server need to be performed.

-The difference between UseEF and AllowEF, AllowEF means that Entity Framework can be used but UseEF means that Entity Framework is when display school list.
-If any of AllowDapper, AllowEF or AllowSIM is 0 then Performance screen will not use it.
+1. Specified the correct EFDB connect string in Json file

+2. Set AllowEF to 1 in json file for BlazorSchools.Server

+3. Set UseSIM to 0 if desired for school queries to use Entity Framework as buffer

+4. Run Migration on BlazorSchools.Server

+The AllowXXX settings means that DataService objects will be initialized and will acted in Performance screen and available for Schools and Schools Pages screen.
+The UseXXX indicates that this service and only that service is use for Schools and Schools Pages screens.
+If both UseSIM and UseEF is 0 is than Dapper is user unless AllowDapper is 0

+Having AllowDapper and AllowEF to 0 means UseSIM is 1, this is by default and allows application to run without need for SQL server.

 The following is example screen shot from Blazor Application showing performance details with all storage service active